-Industrial and Organizational Psychology Research and Practice by Paul E. Spector is an overview of the I-O Psychology field.
-The 7th edition was published by Wiley, one of the major education publishers.
+Industrial and Organizational Psychology: Research and Practice by Paul E. Spector is an overview of the I-O Psychology field, published by Wiley, one of the major education publishers.
 The eighth edition was published in Summer 2021.
 This website provides resources to support the new edition, including a blog that is integrated into the book.
 Below are videos and other resources for I-O instructors.

 What Is Industrial and Organizational Psychology?

 Industrial and Organizational (I-O) Psychology is a field concerned with the human side of organizations.
 Over the past century it has provided both a technology for assessing, selecting, and training employees, as well as insights into the best way to lead and manage.
 A study of I-O psychology will provide an understanding of how people are affected by their work environments, and how to enable employees to reach their full potential.

 What’s New in the 8th Edition?